civicrm/civicrm-core/ext/afform/docs/embed.md

 What does this buy us?
 It means that a downstream admin (using APIs/GUIs) can fork `ang/myContactName.aff.html` -- but all the other components can cleanly track the canonical release.
-This significantly reduces the costs and risks of manging upgrades and changes.
+This significantly reduces the costs and risks of managing upgrades and changes.